vijay-shankaranand/tp/docs/UserGuide.md

 <box type="warning">

-**PLEASE NOTE** : If there is ellpisis (...) at the end of a text field in any section of JobFestGo, please extend the window fully so the full text can be seen.
+**PLEASE NOTE** : If there is an ellipsis (...) at the end of a text field in any section of JobFestGo, please extend the window fully so the full text can be seen.
 </box>
 --------------------------------------------------------------------------------------------------------------------